mazze313/fast-access-search-bar/README.md

 You can also test the add-on temporarily by calling *about:debugging#/runtime/this-firefox* in a new firefox tab.
 Click *Load Temporary Add-on...* and open *maifest.json* of this plugin.

 ## Usage
-- Open add-on with click on icon in navigation bar or using the shortcut **Ctrl + X**.
+- Open add-on with click on icon in navigation bar or using the shortcut **Alt + Q**.
   (you can change the shortcut in firefox via *Tools*/*Add-ons*/Settings Cogwheel/*Manage Extension Shortcut*).
 - Enter search term and confirm (*Carriage Return* or *Enter*).
   New searches are always opened in a new tab.